-TRANS PORT C ATEGOI RY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight 2.4 Provide alternative routes for urban centres in accordance with the Movement and Place Framework to separate through trips and to improve the "Place" function of centres. $\checkmark$ $\checkmark$ 2.5 Ensure suitable off-street parking is provided on the fringe of centres to adequately support long stay demands (such as workforce) whilst ensuring that desirable parking near businesses is accessible for centre visitors.
-Accessible active transport provisions will also need to be provided between the city centre and the log-stay parking. ~ ~ ~ 2.6 Develop a warrants and implementation policy for Local Area Traffic Management (LATM) within centres in accordance with the Movement and Place Framework. ~ $\checkmark$ 2.7 Assess the Cessnock LGA industrial areas and truck routes for impacts on residential areas & develop appropriate management measures to ensure HV traffic always uses the higher order road network.
-This may include upgrading higher order road networks to ensure they are suitable to accommodate HVs. ~ 2.8 Audit kerbside parking allocation in key centres and revise allocation to meet the needs and demands of the centre. ~ 2.9 Monitor parking occupancy levels in centres and expand time-limited parking area when occupancy levels exceed 85% capacity at peak times ~ Objective #3: Transport planning is to be integrated w future developments are suitably accessible to shape ith land u e a vibran se plann It and co ing to en nnected sure LGA 3.1 Through planning controls, discourage residential densification in areas without adequate transport infrastructure to service the travel demands. ~ 3.2 Through planning controls and zoning, encourage new development in close proximity to the key business centres/villages or close to employment to reduce trip lengths and encourage more sustainable transport options. ~ ~ ~ $\checkmark$ 3.3 Development controls be updated to reflect the level of cycling end of trip facilities required in each area.
+TRANS PORT C RY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight 2.4 Provide alternative routes for urban centres in accordance with the Movement and Place Framework to separate through trips and to improve the "Place" function of centres. ~ $\checkmark$ 2.5 Ensure suitable off-street parking is provided on the fringe of centres to adequately support long stay demands (such as workforce) whilst ensuring that desirable parking near businesses is accessible for centre visitors.
+Accessible active transport provisions will also need to be provided between the city centre and the log-stay parking. ~ ~ ~ 2.6 Develop a warrants and implementation policy for Local Area Traffic Management (LATM) within centres in accordance with the Movement and Place Framework. ~ ~ 2.7 Assess the Cessnock LGA industrial areas and truck routes for impacts on residential areas & develop appropriate management measures to ensure HV traffic always uses the higher order road network.
+This may include upgrading higher order road networks to ensure they are suitable to accommodate HVs. ~ 2.8 Monitor kerbside parking allocation in key centres and revise allocation to meet the needs and demands of the centre. ~ 2.9 Monitor parking occupancy levels in centres and expand time-limited parking area when occupancy levels exceed 85% capacity at peak times ~ Objective #3: Transport planning is to be integrated w future developments are suitably accessible to shape 3.1 Through planning controls, discourage residential densification in areas without adequate transport infrastructure to service the travel demands. ~ 3.2 Through planning controls and zoning, encourage new development in close proximity to the key business centres/villages or close to employment to reduce trip lengths and encourage more sustainable transport options. ~ ~ ~ ~ 3.3 Development controls be updated to reflect the level of cycling end of trip facilities required in each area.
 Development controls are to include a component of visitor cycle facilities. ~ ~

-Т TRANSPORT CATEGORY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight 3.4 Investigate development incentives/controls to encourage the facilitation of active and public transport provisions for major developments in alignment with a 15-minute neighbourhood. $\checkmark$ ~ $\checkmark$ 3.5 Development controls including within Part E (specific areas) should be updated to align with safe systems principles and the movement place network. ~ ~ ~ ~ ~
+TRANSPORT CATEGORY ID ACTION Active Transport Public Transport Parking Roads and Freight 3.4 Investigate development incentives/controls to encourage the facilitation of active and public transport provisions for major developments in alignment with a 15-minute neighbourhood. ~ ~ ~ 3.5 Development controls including within Part E (specific areas) should be updated to align with safe systems principles and the movement place network. ~ ~ ~ ~ ~